Safety & Privacy & GDPR

 Who can view and access a gallery?

-In principle, anyone to whom you give the direct address of a gallery can also access it.
-So you alone are responsible for who can see your galleries.
-We therefore recommend two things:
+In general, every person who is given the external address to a gallery can also access it.
+This means that you are responsible for who can see your galleries.

 PicDrop GmbH is a purely German company.
 All our servers are located at large and well-known providers in Germany.
 Your data is therefore subject to strict German data protection regulations.